Syrian peace process: Geneva IV, February–March 2017

 The Geneva IV peace talks on Syria were talks between the Syrian government and the Syrian opposition under the auspices of the United Nations.
 The opposition was represented by the High Negotiations Committee, while the government delegation was led by Syria's UN ambassador, Bashar Jaafari.
 The talks began on 23 February 2017 and concluded on 3 March.
 The government delegation sought to focus on counter-terrorism while the opposition sought to focus on political transition.

 February 2017 Astana talks

 Two days of talks on strengthening the ceasefire regime (see above, Dec.
-2016) in the nearly six-year-old Syrian conflict ended 16 Feb in Astana with the adoption of a document to formalise monitoring of the 29 December 2016, ceasefire agreement (see above).
+2016) in the Syrian conflict ended 16 Feb in Astana with the adoption of a document to formalise monitoring of the 29 December 2016, ceasefire agreement (see above).
 The document will guide the activities of a joint operational group to be formed by Russia, Turkey and Iran that was agreed to be set up during the earlier meeting in January in Astana.
 The document is also meant to guide confidence-building measures among the opposing sides.